ale-sain/Party-ticket-tokenization/documentation/README.md

 ### Initialization

-Initialize the contract with an initial supply of tokens, the initial price and the multi-signature wallet address.
+Initialize the contract with maximum supply of tokens.

-    uint256 initialSupply = 1000000 * (10 ** 18);
-    uint256 initialPrice = 1 ether;
-    address multiSigWallet = 0x123...;
+    // Deploy the contract
+    maxSupply = 3000;
-    RealEstate42 token = new RealEstate42(initialSupply, initialPrice, multiSigWallet);
+    EventTicket42 token = new EventTicket42(maxSupply);

 ### Main Functions
    - `mint`: